Some fast algorithms for curves in surfaces: Introduction

 \section{Introduction}

 Surfaces occupy a central position in low-dimensional topology and geometry.
-They are mostly studied by means of properly embedded 1-manifolds.
+They are mostly studied by means of properly embedded 1-manifolds (that is, simple closed curves and arcs, that are pairwise disjoint, and with the endpoints of the arcs in the boundary of the surface).
 A foundational result is that two properly embedded essential 1-manifolds $C_1$ and $C_2$ in a compact surface $S$ can be isotoped into an essentially unique position where $|C_1 \cap C_2|$ is minimal.
 The \emph{geometric intersection number} $i(C_1, C_2)$ is then $|C_1 \cap C_2|$.
 This minimal position for $C_1$ and $C_2$ is easy to compute in principle, because when $C_1$ and $C_2$ are not in minimal position, then there is a bigon or half-bigon (as shown in Figure \ref{Fig:BigonHalfBigon}) in their complement, and this can be used to reduce the number of points of intersection.
 However, when $C_1$ and $C_2$ intersect many times, the computation of their geometric intersection number is not at all straightforward.
 Nevertheless, the following result shows that it can be computed extremely efficiently.

 \begin{theorem}[{\sc Geometric intersection number}] Let $\mathcal{T}$ be a triangulation for a compact orientable surface $S$.
 Let $C_1$ and $C_2$ be normal 1-manifolds properly embedded in $S$.
 Then there is an algorithm that provides the geometric intersection number of $C_1$ and $C_2$.
 The running time of this algorithm is bounded above by a polynomial function of $|\mathcal{T}|$, $\log w(C_1)$ and $\log w(C_2)$. \end{theorem}